NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   ssh-keygen -t rsa -f ~/.ssh/id_rsa -N * && cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys*

-.. rubric:: On Azure, missing /apps fs system or modules not loaded case
+** On Azure, missing /apps fs system or modules not loaded case
   :name: on-azure-missing-apps-fs-system-or-modules-not-loaded-case

 We are working to fix this bug.
 If you own the Azure